- General Questions

 Q.What are the dates of the federal primary and general elections?

 A: A Federal primary election is held every even-numbered year on the first Tuesday after the first Monday in June.
+The 2014 federal primary election will be held on June 3, 2014.
 A Federal general election is held every even-numbered year on the first Tuesday after the first Monday in November.
-The presidential elections are combined with the congressional, statewide, state district, and county elections.
+The 2014 federal general election will be held on November 4, 2014.
+Presidential elections are combined with the congressional, statewide, state district, and county elections.

 Q. What are the dates of municipal primary and general elections?